theriverman/django-minio-backend/README.md

     * STATIC files are stored in a single bucket managed via `MINIO_STATIC_FILES_BUCKET`.
     * STATIC files are **public** by default and must remain public to avoid certain Django admin errors.
     * The value of `MEDIA_URL` is ignored, but it must be defined otherwise Django will throw an error.
+  * If you're serving static files with the default backend, add `STATIC_ROOT` outside `STORAGES` in your settings.
   * Bucket existence is **not** checked on a save by default.
     To enable this guard, set `MINIO_BUCKET_CHECK_ON_SAVE = True` in your `settings.py`.
   * Bucket existences are **not** checked on Django start by default.